 |Further details indoors|

-The large lounge has the original ceiling beams, thick stone walls and French doors to the garden.
+Large lounge with original ceiling beams, thick stone walls and French doors to the garden.
 Generous sofas, TV (main English satellite channels) and DVD player.
-The second smaller living room has a sofa, writing table and chair, radio/CD/MP3 player and piano.
+Second smaller living room with sofa, writing table and chair, radio/CD/MP3 player and piano

 The spacious farmhouse kitchen has a large table seating 8, double oven, ceramic hob, dishwasher, microwave.
 The stable door opens onto the garden.
 The adjoining utility room has a washing machine, large fridge, separate freezer, ironing board and iron.

-The family bathroom has a jacuzzi bath, separate shower, wc, and washbasin.
+Family bathroom with jacuzzi bath, separate shower, wc, basin.

 |Further details outdoors|

 The garden is entirely private.
 It is flat and on two levels separated by 4 stone steps.
 The garden faces southwest and enjoys sunshine all day long, with a shady eating area under the old lime tree which is perfect for enjoying the view at any time of day.
 Garden furniture and a barbecue are provided.